Xander583/Blockbuster-Battle/test/METRICS.md

 # Retention Metrics:
   - Use google analytics to see what pages users are visiting the most so we can see what parts are working, and more importantly what parts are not working.
   - Use analytics to see how often users are logging in weekly to see if retention is waxing or waning.

+# Adoption Metrics:
+  - We'd track the number of accounts that are created just about every week through-out the life of our app by using FireBase backend data and maniuplating various features under user management.
+With this we can go about collecting necessary metrics.